sherinthomas424/DSRM/README.md

-the goal of this project is to determine the amount (using start/end times and heart rates) and type of physical activity carried out by an individual
+The goal of this project is to determine the amount (using start/end times and heart rates) and type of physical activity carried out by an individual

 Specific Requirements